Azure/iotedge-lorawan-starterkit/docs/adr/discovery.md

 In a second stage, we will prioritize one of the more advanced health probe strategies and potentially introduce more supported configuration approaches.

+We will maintain the discovery endpoints on the LNS for backwards compatibility.

 ## Detailed analysis

 ### Availability

 First of all, we discuss the availability of the discovery service.
-Even in the presence of failures of a discovery service, there are fallback mechanisms the LBS can use to attempt a connection to the LNS (see `tc-bak/cups-bak` files).
+Even in the presence of failures of a discovery service, there are fallback mechanisms the LBS can use to attempt a direct connection to a LNS it last connected to (via `tc-bak/cups-bak` files).
 Still, the service discovery endpoint needs to be as highly available as possible.

 - We can achieve this by choosing a highly available cloud service that acts as the service discovery endpoint.
 - We can delegate the responsibility to the user in case of an on-premises deployment of the discovery service for even more flexibility.

 An important restriction to consider at this point is that the service needs to support WebSockets.
-Since WebSockets are [not yet supported with Azure Functions](https://github.com/Azure/Azure-Functions/issues/738), we cannot use serverless Azure Service, but need an always-on solution for the discovery service.
+Since WebSockets are [not yet supported with Azure Functions](https://github.com/Azure/Azure-Functions/issues/738), we cannot use serverless Azure services, but need an always-on solution for the discovery service.

 ### Configuration